Theojeddy/Weightlifting-rep-calculator/README.md

 The app will use these inputs to generate a table showing the weight that is atainable for the number of reps, calculated from the reps and weight in correlation to the exercise being completed.

+## Currently Working On

+- Styling using CSS Bootstrap
+- Importing an Api for workout plans
+- Importing an Api to show local gyms

+Updated 15/07/23

 ### Documentation